pyccel/pyccel/developer_docs/order_docs.md

 ### Indexing in C code

-For indexing the function `GET_ELEMENT(arr, type, ...)` is used, indexing does not change with `order` so that we can mirror Numpy's conventions.
+For indexing the function `GET_ELEMENT(arr, type, ...)` is used, indexing does not change with `order` so that we can mirror NumPy's conventions.

 If we take the following 2D array as an example:
 |   |   |   |